khokao/synergetica/services/docs/getting-started/tutorial.md

 ## 3. Generating sequences

-Once the parameters have been adjusted, the last step is to generate the specific DNA sequences to realize the parameters.
+Once the parameters have been adjusted, the last step is to generate the specific DNA sequences to realize your chosen parameters.

 Press the `Run` button in the `Generation` section at the bottom right of the app, start sequence generation.